anotherbush/utils/README.md

 Dynamically render custom component by calling present function.

-And handling the modal lifecycle and allow to use the result of the response.
+Handling the modal lifecycle and allow to use the custom result of the response.

 ```tsx
 import { ModalController } from '@anotherbush/react';